 - API Key, explained below, to be used for scripting and test purposes

-If you have not already done it, head towards the Request Portal dashboard and create your account.
+If you have not already done it, head towards Request Finance and create your account, you will need it to get your API keys and pursue the first steps of Request.

 Once your account is created, you are able to: